vijendra3rde/IMDB-Node/README.md

 You should see the following messages in your terminal;

 - React is running on port 3000
-- Connected to MongoDB

-If all the above message are shown in logs then you are successfully connected to Nodejs, Express and MongoDB respectively
+If all the above message are shown in logs then you are successfully connected to React  respectively

 The website can be accessed from the following URL: